niczem/trawler/README.md

    sends mails and files - mostly usefull in pipelines
    - **masscan**
    udp based port scanner (requires docker)
+   - **motiondetection**
+   script to to motionanalysis in directory with videofiles
    - **onionlist**
    download tor-catalogue from onionlist.org
+   - **onions.danwin1210.de**
+   download tor-catalogue from danwin1210.de, and creates screenshots of each website in the result
    - **tiktok**
    get video metadata per hashtag, download them and analyse the text using easyOCR
    - **url**
    generic http scraper
+   - ** scrapes comma separated list of urls and creates screenshot of each of them** "

 ### Create your own datasource
     - copy template dir in ./jobs